iTwin/itwinjs-core/common/api/ui-core.api.md

 // @public
 export type NodeCheckboxRenderer = (props: NodeCheckboxRenderProps) => React.ReactNode;

+// Warning: (ae-incompatible-release-tags) The symbol "NodeCheckboxRenderProps" is marked as @public, but its signature references "CheckboxProps" which is marked as @beta
+//
 // @public
 export type NodeCheckboxRenderProps = Omit<CheckboxProps, "onChange"> & {
     onChange: (checked: boolean) => void;